Beckman Scholars Program

 Undergraduate student applicants:

-- Awarded scholars must be a declared major in Biology or (Bio)Chemistry (as Phase II) by May 8, 2025.
+- Awarded scholars must be a declared major in Biology or Phase II (Bio)Chemistry.

 - Must be a full-time student and remain in good academic standing.

-- Must commit to a research project that will span two consecutive summers and the entire academic year in between (June 2025-August 2026).
+- Must commit to a research project that will span two consecutive summers and the entire academic year in between.

 - Must display clear evidence of strong verbal and written communication skills.